-MD Anderson celebrates survivors and their caregivers May 31-June 6, 2014, to commemorate National Cancer Survivor's Day, held annually on the first Sunday in June.
+MD Anderson will celebrate cancer survivors and their caregivers June 1-7, 2015, to commemorate National Cancer Survivor's Day, held annually on the first Sunday in June.

 Enjoy a Houston Astros Game

 myCancerConnection's Day Away invites patients, survivors and their caregivers to attend a free Houston Astros baseball game during Survivorship Week.

 Date: Tuesday, June 2 (Astros vs. Baltimore Orioles)

 Location: Minute Maid Park: 501 Crawford St., Houston, TX 77002

 Enjoy a delicious dinner, meet other survivors and be inspired by artists from the Houston Grand Opera at this free event.

 Location: MD Anderson South Campus Research Building 1, 7455 Fannin St., Houston, TX 77054